ewoudkloos/FinalProject_GettingCleaningData/README.md

 ### 1. run_analysis.R
 This file contains the R script that downlaods, loads, merges and cleans the data into a single dataset.

-### 2. data_tidy.csv
+### 2. data_tidy.txt
 This is the output file of the R script that is described above.
-This csv file countains the tidy data.
+This txt file countains the tidy data.